 A go-to facility for local rescue groups such as Pet Rescue of Mercer, Animal Allies and Res-Q-Pets, Nassau Animal Hospital provides a vital community resource for these groups.
 Dr. Garruba and his team have been referred to as “skilled veterinarians and professionals with hearts of gold.”
 In 2009 Dr. Garruba received the Animal Advocate Award by Animal Alliance to celebrate his unending generosity, compassion and dedication to shelter and rescue animals.

-A life-long Lawrenceville native, Dr. Garruba and Angie reside in Lawrenceville with Nikki, their 12 year old dog and five cats: Oscar, Cosmo, Charlotte, Rootbeer, and Mario.
-Mario is their latest rescue animal.
-He was born with a neurologic disorder called cerebellar hypoplasia.
+A life-long Lawrenceville native, Dr. Garruba and Angie reside in Lawrenceville with their dog Abby and four cats Charlotte, Frannie, Rootbeer, and Mario.
+Mario has special needs being born with a neurologic disorder called cerebellar hypoplasia.
 This causes him to have poor motor control over his movements and he stumbles and falls a lot.
 Dr. Garruba and Angie have rearranged their home to accommodate Mario’s special needs.
 He is greatly loved and they travel with him whenever possible!
 Dr. Garruba is a committed member of the Lawrenceville community, taking active roles in the Greater Eldridge Park Neighborhood Association and the Church of St. Ann Adult Choir.